needle-mirror/com.unity.sentis/Documentation~/use-model-output.md

 }
 ```

-You can use parameters in `ToTexture` to override the width, height, and number of channels of a texture.
+You can use the parameters in `ToTexture` to override the width, height, and number of channels of a texture.

 For example: